(Also: Resume | Github | vCard | LinkedIn)

 Links With CSS — Make links with CSS that look a

 little like ancient Egyptian cartouches.
-Because you can.
-(Blogspot,
+(Blogspot, originally on

-seu-refcard — A cheatsheet (not written by me) re-coded in Emacs’ org-mode format and converted to PDF for IBM’s SEU editor used on the IBM i (neé AS/400 or iSeries).
+seu-refcard — A cheatsheet (not written by me) re-coded in Emacs’ org-mode format and converted to PDF for IBM’s SEU editor used on the IBM i.
 (Github, 2014)

 Why